esphome/esphome-docs/components/lvgl.rst

 .. note::

-    LVGL only supports **integers** for numeric values.
-Visualizer widgets can't display floats directly, but they allow scaling by 10s.
-Some examples in the :doc:`Cookbook </cookbook/lvgl>` cover how to do that.

     Currently ``RGB565`` type images are supported, with transparency using the optional parameter ``use_transparency`` set to ``true``.
 See :ref:`display-image` for how to load an image for rendering in ESPHome.

 .. _lvgl-color: